MewsSystems/gitbook-connector-api/use-cases.md

 ### Retrieving Reservations

 After a customer has checked out from a reservation, reputation management systems often send through a survey through to a customers email.
-The integration should use the [Get Reservation by Ids](operations/reservations.md#get-reservation-by-ids) operation with a reservation state set to `Processed`.
+The integration should use the [Get all reservations by ids](operations/reservations.md#get-all-reservations-by-ids) operation with a reservation state set to `Processed`.

 ### Updating Customer Profile

-Upon a Reputation management system associating feedback with a customer the [Update Customer](operations/customers.md#update-customer) operation should be added to the customer profile in Mews.
+Upon a Reputation management system associating feedback with a customer the [Update customer](operations/customers.md#update-customer) operation should be added to the customer profile in Mews.
 The customer classification type `Previous complaint` is one which should be used when negative feedback has been received.
 Further to this, keywords from the complaint and a url to the survey or Tripadvisor post can be added to the customer `notes`.

 ## Mobile Key Systems